infusephp/libs/README.md

 infuse/libs [![Build Status](https://travis-ci.org/jaredtking/infuse-libs.png?branch=master)](https://travis-ci.org/jaredtking/infuse-libs)
 ===========

 *infuse/libs* is a set of libraries designed to speed up PHP development, for single-page apps to huge monolithic apps.
-With simplified syntax inspired by express.js, the libraries are meant to be consumed à la carte.
-You will find few dependencies here, even amongst various classes.
+With simplified syntax inspired by express.js, the libraries can be used à la carte.

 These libraries are unit-tested and battle-tested.
 There is even a [framework](https://github.com/jaredtking/infuse) built around *infuse/libs*.
+Depending on the libraries used, you will find little to no external dependencies.

 ## Infuse Framework